 “Revenue for the Printing industry is forecast to continue declining over the next five years.
 Digital alternatives are anticipated to further weaken demand for industry printing services “

 There are many competing views on the decline of print but the evidence is slowly mounting that the industry is changing.
 This means that student Graphic Designers into the future will undertake print work but they will also need to understand digital design as well.

 Digital design needs to be part of any Graphic Design course!

 The decline of print into the future is the reason why the Graphic Design course at Murdoch integrates both print and digital design as core subjects.
 Web Design, Mobile App and Interaction Design are not electives but front and centre to the core skills a graphic designer will need into the future.

-These kind of print and digital design skills are also reflected in the types of jobs available.
-Such as this recent advert for a graphic designer from the West Australian Newspaper that requires “experience building files for both print and digital media”.
+These kinds of print and digital design skills are also reflected in the types of jobs available that require “experience building files for both print and digital media”.

 Digital design is easy with easier to use software – NOT!

 The integration of digital skills to the Graphic Designer’s skill set is also reflected in the software we now use.
 Adobe Indesign, Illustrator and in fact most of the Adobe suite all now integrate a workflow process that makes translating print designs into mobile and web apps easier-right!.

 Not so fast- I would argue that this is a trap that leads us into a false sense of security.
 Take, for example, the demise of Adobe Muse that allows print designers to make websites without having to learn how to code.
 Although Muse websites might look nice they disregard Web Standards producing reams of invalid code and disregard W3C issues regarding accessibility standards.
 In short, print and digital design are very different and if those differences are not taken seriously we end up making products that look pretty but are seriously flawed and ultimately damage the users’ experience and our client’s goals.
 If a product looks good but does not work, it’s just bad design.